Take a Virtual Trip to Santorini, Greece

-Through the miracle of social media and our online presence, we are able to spiritually band together around the world holding and touching each other through our thoughts and emotions.
+Through the medium of social media and our online presence, we are able to spiritually band together around the world holding and touching each other through our thoughts and emotions.
 Just as each of us sends our healing energies out, we receive them back and this is how we heal ourselves, each other, and the world.
 So, bless social media.
 I keep asking myself, “where would we be without social media during this pandemic?”

 However, I must interject that I’ve been avoiding social media lately because of the news of the pandemic.
 It was getting to me in a very negative way and I had to drop out as much as possible for a few weeks.
 I kept thinking about one of Marian Williamson’s recent broadcasts, she said she asks herself why she is listening to something and if she really needs this information.